 Enterprise Learning!
-Conference 2015 (ELC15) hosts the exclusive Learning & Workplace Technology Conference for corporate, government and higher education executives.
-In partnership with the Department of Defense's Defense Acquisition University and George Mason University, ELC15 co-hosts the 'Innovations in E-learning Symposium' within the Conference.
-Together, ELC15 provides executives a collegiate environment to network, share and learn from leaders across all sectors.
+Conference 2018 (ELC18) hosts the exclusive Learning & Workplace Technology Conference for corporate, government and higher education executives.
+ELC18 provides executives an engaged environment to network, share and learn from the world’s top learning leaders across all sectors.
 Coupled with cutting edge research, Learning!
-100 award winners, and expert learning technologists, this is the 'must attend' forum for learning and performance executives.
-Join the dialog as a conference presenter by submitting your call for paper by February 1st.
+100 and Learning!
+Champion award winners, and expert learning technologists, this is the must attend forum for learning and performance executives.
+Join the dialog as a conference presenter by submitting your call for paper by May 1st.

-Building the Smarter Organization: These half-day workshops are deep-dives into building the smarter organization.
-From building a mobile strategy to E-learning 101, the topics can be varied but provide detailed and useful content for attendees.
+The Business of Learning: These half-day workshops are deep-dives into ELC18 themes.
+From a CLO Primer to Developing a Learning Ecosystem Roadmap, the topics can be varied but provide detailed and useful content for attendees.
 Each attendee should walk away from the workshop with the tools to plan, implement and measure the initiative.
 Submit your workshop topic for consideration.

-ELC15 Conference Advisory Committee seeks innovative, creative, solutions-oriented sessions that will help attendees build smarter organizations and drive performance.
-Each session will be 50 minutes long and presented to a live, and possibly, virtual audience.
+ELC18 Conference Advisory Committee seeks innovative, creative, solutions-oriented sessions that focus on The Business of Learning.
+Each session will be 45 minutes long and presented to a live, and possibly, virtual audience.
 We encourage you to submit your proposal regardless of format: case study, panel, or untraditional format.

-Attendees are management level professionals charged with building smarter organizations via learning & workplace technologies.
-Each manages enterprise learning budgets up to $13.8 million annually and has active learning and workplace technology initiatives.
-All submissions must aligned with ELC15 themes and provide actionable content for real-world application.
+Attendees are management level professionals charged with building high-performance organizations via learning & workplace technologies.
+Each manages enterprise learning budgets up to $5.8 million annually and has active learning and workplace technology initiatives.
+All submissions must align with ELC18 themes and provide actionable content for real-world application.
 Vendors may submit proposals but will be subject to an additional sponsor fee.

-Potential sessions may be best practices, case study, technology implementation, strategy & leadership, research or trends format.
+Potential sessions can include best practices, case study, technology implementation, strategy & leadership, research or trends topics.

 Registration & Travel Information

-All session leaders are able to register for ELC15 at a reduced cost of $495 for the 2 day conference.
-GMU and DAU speakers are provided the 2 day conference pass at no charge.
+All session leaders are able to register for ELC18 at a reduced cost of $695 for the 2-day conference.
 All speakers are responsible for all their hotel and travel expenses.

-The ELC15 Conference Advisory Committee will review all completed submissions received on or before February 1st, 2015.
-Each accepted submission will be contacted on or before March 1st.
+The ELC18 Conference Advisory Committee will review all completed submissions received on or before May 1st, 2018.
+Each accepted submission will be contacted by May 15th.

-4. See Speaker Terms and Conditions for additional requirements.
-Terms and Conditions.
+- See Speaker Terms and Conditions for additional requirements at: ELC18 Speakers Terms and Conditions

-ELC15 is a hybrid event whereby selected sessions will be recorded and/or webcasted to a live virtual audience.
-By completing this call for papers, all submissions and speakers agree to allow webcasting and hosting of session content at virtual ELC15.
+ELC18 content may be recorded and webcasted to an extended audience via ELC Online.
+By completing this call for papers, all submissions and speakers agree to allow webcasting and hosting of session content at ELE Online Events.

-Upon acceptance, ELC15 may modify the session title and description to fit the theme, marketing message, style and/or format of ELC15 collateral materials, website and show guides.
+Upon acceptance, ELC18 may modify the session title and description to fit the theme, marketing message, style and/or format of ELC18 collateral materials, website and show guides.

-Thank you for your interest in presenting at ELC15.
+Thank you for your interest in presenting at ELC18.